norahellstadius/AC215_MOMA_LISA/README.md

 </figure>

 ### Containers
 We currently have 3 containers setup, namely for scraping, preprocessing, and training.
 The first two containers are from the previous milestone but updated for our new project idea.
 The training container is new, and is the focus of this milestone.
-This container contains all our training scripts, and modelling components.
-This container contains Google Cloud Service credentials, and thus can easily access our GCP buckets.
-It will fetch data from our GCP buckets.
-We made the decision to save our model to Weights & Biases rather than to a GCP bucket, as we are already using W&B for experiment tracking and it is convenient.
-Our docker is based on a CUDA version of Pytorch image, which contains the GPU-related libraries for deep learning.
+The training container houses all of our training scripts and essential modeling components.
+It also stores crucial Google Cloud Service credentials, allowing seamless access to our GCP buckets for data retrieval.Our docker is based on a CUDA version of Pytorch image, which contains the GPU-related libraries for deep learning.
 We use a requirements.txt file to install the necessary packages.

 ### Current training pipeline:
 It should be noted that before training, preprocessing needs to be run.
-Preprocessing can be run by following the steps,
+Preprocessing can be run by following the steps.
 ```bash
 docker pull amidgley/preprocess:linux_3.0
 docker compose run preprocess
 python preprocess/preprocess.py
 ```

 The following are the steps required to implement the training pipeline.
-1. Start a Docker container
+1. Start a Docker container:
 This step pulls a docker container form dockerhub, that has all the necessary packages & dependencies installed to run training.
 ```bash
 docker pull amidgley/train:linux_2.0